Sreekrishna Parunthu: Plot

-Puthoor Illam is a traditional family that practices positive tantric magic under blessings of their family god, Lord Garuda, popularly known as Sri Vishnu Parunthu (The Eagle of Lord Vishnu).
+Puthoor Tharavad is a traditional family that practices positive mantric magic under blessings of their family god, Lord Garuda, popularly known as Sri Vishnu Parunthu (The Eagle of Lord Vishnu).
 The family is widely respected for their ability to revive near-dead people due to venomous snake bites using the sacred water through invoking Garuda.
-Pappu (Jagannatha Varma), who is the current magician of the family, foresees his death and decides to transfer all his knowledge to his nephew Kumaran Thampi (Mohanlal).
+Pappu, who is the current magician of the family, foresees his death and decides to transfer all his knowledge to his nephew Kumaran Thampi.
 Kumaran, whose only interest is wine and women reluctantly accepts the decision, as the magician must vow to maintain extreme celibacy.
 Pappu transfers all his knowledge to Kumaran and dies.
 Thus Kumaran becomes the next magician of the locality famous for curing snake bites and warding off evil spirits.

 One night Kumaran goes to his ancestral palace for collecting manuscripts on traditional magic.
 On his return, he encounters the ghost of Lakshmikutty, who tries to attract Kumaran.
 Lakshmikutty died of a snake bite while having sexual intercourse with Kumaran earlier.
 Using his magical powers, Kumaran gains control over the ghost.
-Lakshmikutty vows to Kumaran that she will not disturb him till he keeps his Brahmacharya.
+Lakshmikutty vows to Kumaran that she will not disturb him till he keeps his celibacy (Brahmacharya).
 Choorakkattu Bhattathiri is a local black magician who wants to gain supremacy on the locality by destroying the magical powers of Kumaran and he worships Vada-yakshi, who resides in the Banyan tree along with demoness Dhuma.
 From ghosts to women, he tries everything to do it, but Kumaran escapes with his powers.
-Meanwhile, Kumaran gets attracted towards Bhanumathi (Pavithra), who starts to disturb him in his dreams.
+Meanwhile, Kumaran gets attracted towards Bhanumathi, who starts to disturb him in his dreams.
 Soon Kumaran loses control over his emotions and breaks his Brahmacharya by having sex with Meenakshi, a local prostitute.
 Here starts the deterioration of Kumaran's magical powers.